From 1st January 2022 the APC for this journal is 1500 USD.

 For general information on Open Access at SAGE and Open Access FAQs, please visit this page.

 Please direct any enquiries about the journal to:

 * The article processing charge (APC) is payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Please see further details here.

-The Journal of Experimental Psychopathology is the founding, peer-reviewed and open access journal dedicated to describing and elucidating the psychological mechanisms that contribute to the development, maintenance and treatment of all forms of psychopathology.
+The Journal of Experimental Psychopathology is the first peer-reviewed and open access journal dedicated to describing and elucidating the psychological mechanisms that contribute to the development, maintenance and treatment of all forms of psychopathology.

 |Allison M. Waters||Griffith University, Australia|

 |Laurence Claes||University of Leuven, Belgium|

 |Jonas Everaert||Tilburg University, the Netherlands|